Summary: 3009 words

 And so the squat edifice of wood and brick would become known as the Sisters’ Building by the children unlucky enough to go there, but lucky enough to survive their time within.

-Christina, not her real name but the name the priest decided he could pronounce, had only ever seen the building from the back of her family’s wagon as they passed by, and had never spoken of it before.
+Christina, not her real name but the name the priest decided he could pronounce, found it humors to claim that the building had been named after her, seeing as she was nicknamed “Sister” by her community, that is until she got there.
+She had only ever seen the building from the back of her family’s wagon as they passed by and had never spoken of it aloud before.
 The dark fearful whispers everyone saved for the structure had ensured she was much too frightened to allow her mouth to contain the words.

 Some topics were never uttered except by the very strong and extremely brave, or more likely foolish.
 Topics like Christina’s real name or talk of the late night jump dances; somethings you just didn’t say out loud.
 Not if you wanted the eyes of the priest and sisters to pass you by.
 Avoidance was often the best method of dealing with that which could harm you.